zulip/zulip/README.dev.md

 npm WARN notsup Not compatible with your operating system or architecture: fsevents@1.0.12
 ```

-These are just warnings so it is okay to proceed and start the dev server.
+These are just warnings so it is okay to proceed and start the Zulip server.

 #### NoMethodError when installing vagrant-lxc plugin (Ubuntu 16.04)